tanaymukherjee/Humana-Mays-Healthcare-Analytics-Case-Competition-2020/README.md

 ## Data Dictionary
-The training dataset is huge in size and can't be uploaded here.
-This [link](https://cloud.humana.com/shares/Tpgwuu9trxW5?currentItemId=%2FMjUzMDMwfDIwMDMyfDI1Mjk4Mg%2F2020+Humana+Mays+Healthcare+Competition%2F) has all the relevant info for the competition.
-The 'Data' folder also has some relevant info for reading.
+The training/test dataset is huge in size and is therefore uplaoded in the 'Data' folder here by splitting it into smaller chunks.
+This [link](https://cloud.humana.com/shares/Tpgwuu9trxW5?currentItemId=%2FMjUzMDMwfDIwMDMyfDI1Mjk4Mg%2F2020+Humana+Mays+Healthcare+Competition%2F) has all the relevant info for the competition and the combined training and test dataset.

 ## References